delitamakanda/fanfiction/README.md

-# cautious-journey
+# fanfiction

-> A fanfic application in vue.js for learning
+> A fanfic application in vue.js and django

 ## Build Setup